Top of page

 Possible side effects

 CAR-T cell therapy can cause serious side effects.
-Around 1 in 5 people who have CAR-T cell therapy need treatment on an intensive care unit (ICU).
+Around 1 in 5 people who have CAR-T cell therapy need treatment in an intensive care unit (ICU).

 CAR-T cell therapy is only given in hospitals with the facilities and staff to treat side effects effectively.
-You are monitored closely in hospital with regular blood tests for at least 10 days after having CAR-T cell treatment.
-You stay close to the hospital for another 2 weeks so you can be treated quickly if you develop any side effects.
+You are monitored closely in hospital with regular blood tests after having CAR-T cell treatment.
+You stay close to the hospital for a period of time afterwards so that you can be treated quickly if you develop any side effects.

 This is not a complete list of side effects.
 Your medical team should tell you about the side effects you might experience and how to manage them.
 Ask as many questions as you want to make sure you understand everything.